What age does a car become a classic?

 Can I insure my classic car even if it’s declared SORN?

-Please note that we don’t compare standalone quotes for SORN insurance at Comparethemarket.
+Please note that we don’t compare standalone quotes for SORN insurance at Compare the Market.

 Does my classic car need an MOT?

-If your classic car was built or first registered more than 40 years ago, you won’t need to arrange a regular MOT – provided there have been no ‘substantial changes’ to the car in the past 30 years.
-If you’re not sure what that includes, you can find more details on the GOV.UK website.
+If your classic car was built or first registered more than 40 years ago, you won’t need to arrange a regular MOT.
+That’s as long as there have been no ‘substantial changes’ to the car in the past 30 years.

 What are the benefits of joining a classic car club?